by Tahirat Nasiru, LCSW

 Why Understanding This Interplay is a Game-Changer

 It Reduces Self-Blame: That internal conflict isn't a character flaw.
 It's a neurobiological reality.
-You're not "lazy" or "weird"—you're negotiating a complex peace treaty between George and Linda.
+You're not "lazy" or "weird"—you're negotiating a complex peace treaty between Audi and Addie .

 It Informs Better Strategies: Strategies that work for "pure" ADHD (e.g., body-doubling) might be rejected by the autistic need for solitude.
 Autism-friendly routines might be sabotaged by ADHD's need for novelty.
 The solution lies in customized hybrids.